Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

 Not needed.

-(this web site version is intended to be served from the provided `peasys_node.js` script instead of an Apache http server)
+(this web site version is intended to be served from the provided `peasys_node.js` Node.js script instead of an Apache+PHP server side system)

 ## Screenshots
 First screenshot shows advanced controls (hidden by default, toggled by the gear button)